 Because PPC campaigns show results almost instantly, it could be a good way to test keywords to use later on in your SEO strategy.
 By doing this, you’re saving the time and effort of trying individual keywords for your SEO campaign.
 This will make your organic campaign show results much faster than it normally would.

-Doing this gives you more data to analyze and saves time.
-However, if you want to maximize the potential of this strategy, it could be helpful to hire an agency.
+Doing this gives you more data to analyse and saves time.
+However, if you want to maximise the potential of this strategy, it could be helpful to hire an agency.

 The way that SEO and PPC cultivate leads is different.
 With SEO, you have prospects actively researching your products or services through keywords (typically long-tailed).
 Alternatively, with PPC campaigns, you are attracting customers at a different stage on their journey.
 These leads have already done their research and are ready to make a purchase.